 However, before we can begin choosing a pattern, it may be prudent to discuss breast anatomy and how our very individual needs may shape our bra making experiences.
 For those who already have a bra pattern, being familiar with your breast anatomy can be helpful in knowing what alterations to consider.

 Overall Breast Shape

 The overall breast shape would be the silhouette of the naked breast if you will.
-While the volume of the breast between 2 women with D cups is the same, the way that fullness is distributed may be different.
+While the volume of the breast between 2 women with D cups (with the same band) is the same, the way that fullness is distributed may be different.
 One woman may be fuller in the center the other could be fuller on the bottom.
 The easiest way to determine shape would be to lean over at a 90 degree angle (or whatever angle you can manage) in a mirror.
 Does the breast:

 Look like a long "V" shape?

 Look like a ski slope (when standing up)?

 Look like its about the same width and length?

 Look like there is more boob on top?
 On Bottom?

 **Note this method may not work well for someone with VERY soft tissue or pendulous breasts.
 Try supporting the naked breast from below.